 Pharmacology is a science that seeks to improve human health with drugs.
 Pharmacologists use the tools of molecular biology, cell biology, genetics, physiology, chemistry and biochemistry to define biological pathways that can be manipulated.
-In the Graduate Program in Cellular and Molecular Pharmacology, the interests of our faculty are as diverse as the field itself (Faculty List).
+In the Graduate Program in Cellular and Molecular Pharmacology (CMP), the interests of our faculty are as diverse as the field itself.

-Entrance to the Pharmacology Graduate Program is handled by an umbrella program known as Molecular Biosciences, which is sponsored by the Graduate School of Biomedical Sciences at RWJMS and the Graduate School New Brunswick.
+Entrance to the CMP Graduate Program is handled by an umbrella program known as Molecular Biosciences, which is sponsored by the School of Graduate Studies.
 The Molecular Biosciences Office manages admissions, housing, laboratory rotations and the first year core curriculum.

 Students are supported financially with stipends from the Molecular Biosciences Program in the early years and then by research grants from the faculty mentor in subsequent years.

 Please navigate through the pages to learn more about our graduate program.
 Contact me with any questions.